udit-uniyal/killercoda-kubearmor/kubearmor-killercoda/step 2.2/text.md

-The Karmor CLI Utility is a tool that can be used to manage KubeArmor, a container-aware runtime security enforcement system.
-The installation command for the Karmor CLI Utility is:
+The Karmor CLI Utility is a tool that can be used to manage KubeArmor.

-`curl -sfL http://get.kubearmor.io/ | sudo sh -s -- -b /usr/local/bin`{{exec}}

-This command will download and install the Karmor CLI Utility to the /usr/local/bin directory.

-Once the Karmor CLI Utility is installed, you can use it to view the logs for KubeArmor.
+You can use karmor to view the logs for KubeArmor.
 To do this, open a new tab in KillerCoda and run the following command:

 `karmor logs`{{exec}}